2020 Renewed Malta Citizenship

 10: Do I need to relocate to Malta or reside in Malta for a minimum number of days within a year in order to qualify for the programme?

-Applicants do not need to move to Malta and/or reside in the country for a full year in order to satisfy the one-year residency requirement.
+Applicants do not need to move to Malta and/or reside in the country for a full year in order to satisfy the one-year or three-year residency requirement.
 This requirement can be met by proving a genuine link with Malta in a number of ways such as the existence of utility bills, evidence of at least two visits within the year, having a club membership, engaging in any business activity in Malta, and so forth.
 Our attorneys will be able to direct you in being fully compliant with the programme requirements, whilst considering your specific needs.

 11: What is a genuine link?